decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-09-15-divide-and-conquer.md

 ```

 At first glance, it seems like we're solving consensus using consensus, which isn't all that impressive.
 However, note that consensus for $n$ parties is solved assuming we know how to solve consensus for $n/2$ parties.
 Each consensus instance is then solved recursively by breaking that instance into two as well.
 We can continue dividing the number of parties until we get to such a small number of parties that solving consensus is almost trivial.
-At that point we can use whichever protocol we want (as long as it's not very inefficient).
+At that point we can use any protocol we want (as long as it's not very inefficient).
 We then use the output in the small instances to reach consensus in the bigger instances.

 ### Proof